DataDog/documentation/content/graphing/infrastructure/process.md

 ### Filtering and Pivoting

 First, you can filter down to `role:McNulty-Query`, Datadog's front-end query service, in order to narrow the search.
-Then you can search for the NGINX master processes, and pivot the table by Availability-Zone, to be confident about that service staying highly available.
+Then you can search for the NGINX master processes and pivot the table by availability zone to be confident about that service staying highly available.

 {{< img src="graphing/infrastructure/process/mcnultynginx.png" alt="mcnulty nginx" responsive="true" style="width:80%;">}}